 - 4. At the same time Valiant also defined rigid matrices and showed that an explicit construction of such matrices yields new circuit lower bounds.
 A specific matrix that was conjectured to be sufficiently rigid is the Hadamard matrix.
-Alman and Williams recently showed that, in fact, the Hadamard matrix is not rigid [14]. - 5.
-Constructing rigid matrices is one of three ways to get circuit lower bounds from a graph decomposition in [264].
+Alman and Williams recently showed that, in fact, the Hadamard matrix is not rigid [17]. - 5.
+Constructing rigid matrices is one of three ways to get circuit lower bounds from a graph decomposition in [274].
 Another way is via communication lower bounds.
-Here a specific candidate was the sum-index function, but then Sun [253] gave an efficient protocol for sum-index. - 6.
+Here a specific candidate was the sum-index function, but then Sun [263] gave an efficient protocol for sum-index. - 6.
 The LBA problems (Is L = NL?
 Is NL closed under complement?)
 A negative solution to the second problem obviously implies a negative solution to the first.
-A solution to the second problem was found after more than 20 years after the formulation [137, 254, 255].
+A solution to the second problem was found after more than 20 years after the formulation [145, 264, 265].
 The general belief was that NL is not closed under complement, just like today the general belief seems to be that NP is not.
 But in fact, NL is closed under complement, cf Theorem 7.20. - 7. the second problem was solved in the affirmative would imply a negative answer to t TBD - 8.
 After finite automata, a natural step in lower bounds was to study sightly more general programs with constant memory.
 Consider a program that only maintains c bits of memory, and reads the input bits in a fixed order, where bits may be read several times.
 It seems quite obvious that such a program could not compute the majority function in polynomial time (see Chapter 0).
-This was explicitly conjectured by several people, including [47].
-Barrington [189] famously disproved the conjecture by showing that in fact those seemingly very restricted constant-memory programs are in fact equivalent to log-depth circuits, which can compute majority (and many other things) (see Theorem 9.1). - 9.
-Mansour, Nisan, and Tiwari conjectured [180] in 1990 that computing hash functions on n bits requires circuit size $\Omega(n \log n)$.
-Their conjecture was disproved in 2008 [143] where a circuit of size O(n) was given. - 10.
+This was explicitly conjectured by several people, including [51].
+Barrington [198] famously disproved the conjecture by showing that in fact those seemingly very restricted constant-memory programs are in fact equivalent to log-depth circuits, which can compute majority (and many other things) (see Theorem 9.1). - 9.
+Mansour, Nisan, and Tiwari conjectured [189] in 1990 that computing hash functions on n bits requires circuit size $\Omega(n \log n)$.
+Their conjecture was disproved in 2008 [151] where a circuit of size O(n) was given. - 10.
+In [2] Aaronson made a conjecture which he called "generalized Linial-Nisan."
+The conjecture is that not only powerlog-wise uniform distributions fool AC (Theorem 11.3) but even a broader class of distributions which are only close to powerlog-wise uniform in a suitable sense.
+Aaronson himself later disproved the conjecture for depth-3 circuits [3].
+For depth-2 circuits see [13]. - 11.
 For 30+ years the fastest run-time for graph isomorphism was exponential.
 A great deal was written on efficient proof systems for graph non-isomorphism.
-In 2015 Babai shocked the world with an almost power-time algorithm for graph isomorphism. - 11.
-Maxflow is a central problem studied since the dawn of computer science.
-All solutions had running time $\geq n^{1+c}$, until a quasi-linear algorithm obtained in 2022. - 12.
-In number-on-forehead communication complexity, the function Majority-of-Majorities was raised as a candidate for being hard for $k \ge \log^{1+c} n$ players.
-This was disproved in [25] and subsequent works, where many other counter-intuitive protocols are presented, see section §13.4.
-For pointer chasing, a similar bound was first claimed and then retracted [69], then it was made again more recently (personal communication), only to be found in contradiction with the protocol in [212] (Theorem 13.12).
+In 2015 Babai shocked the world with an almost power-time algorithm for graph isomorphism [26, 135].